 - 1 Download, install and launch TailorGo on your computer.
 Then get your device connected and click the "Get Started" button.

-- 2 There are 3 different modes: Teleport Mode, Navigation Route Mode and Straight Routes Mode.
+- 2 There are 3 different modes: Teleport Mode, Two-Spot Mode and Multi-Spot Mode.
 To simply change location, choose the 1st one and select the destination.
 To simulate GPS movement, choose either the 2nd or 3rd one, then plan a route to move along.

 - 3 Your location will be changed easily, and Google won't know or store your real location data.